List · 14 minute read

 Is HubSpot Forms a good option for a small business?

 HubSpot Forms is a solid free option if you are already using HubSpot CRM.
 The form itself is easy to embed and integrates natively with the CRM.
 The limitation for small businesses is notification: HubSpot sends email notifications only, and getting real-time SMS alerts requires either a paid HubSpot tier or a third-party integration via Zapier.
-If you do not already use HubSpot, setting it up just for the form is overkill.
+If you do not already use HubSpot, setting it up only for the form is overkill.

 What is the cheapest way to add SMS notifications to an existing form?

 The cheapest DIY path is a WordPress SMS plugin (like WP SMS) plus a Twilio account, which runs around €9-14 per month all-in.
 It sends a raw SMS when your form is submitted.
-The limitations: no lead qualification, no WhatsApp action link, no click-to-call, and you need to set up a Twilio account with verified phone numbers. localbot at €99/mo bundles all of that without the configuration overhead.
-Which is right depends on how much your time is worth.
+The limitations: no missing-detail follow-up, no reply action link, no click-to-call, and you need to set up a Twilio account with verified phone numbers. localbot at €299/mo bundles the full owner alert, SMS follow-up, and summary loop without configuration overhead.